wyl7/ClusterSCL/README.md

 # ClusterSCL
-The pytorch implementation of ClusterSCL.
+The pytorch implementation of ClusterSCL: Cluster-Aware Supervised Contrastive Learning on Graphs ([WWW 2022](https://www2022.thewebconf.org/)).

 ClusterSCL is a contrastive learning scheme for supervised learning of node classification models on the datasets with large intra-class variances and high inter-class similarities.
 The main though is not restricted to the node classification task.

+You can read our [paper](https://xiaojingzi.github.io/publications/WWW22-Wang-et-al-ClusterSCL.pdf) for details on this algorithm.

 Requirements
 ====